chaunceygardiner/weewx-loopdata/README.md

 `10m`, `trend`, `hour` and `day` periods.
 These report the distance for each of sixteen directions; and can be used to make a windrose.
 Note: `windrun_<dirction>` observations are NOT supported for `week`, `month`, `year` and `rainyear` periods.
+Note: windrun_<direction> is likely to be moved to a separate plugin (and available to loopdata).

 * `windrun_N`
 * `windrun_NNE`